 He never said anything about my legs before.
 Nothing for or against.
 He was Switzerland when it came to my legs.
 I guess he was okay with bending down even further to kiss them.
 On Instagram, it appeared they wasted no time in celebrating their relationship.
 Going on weekend trips to the Catskills, then longer trips to Europe.
 Cheesing for the camera, and all of the legs’ followers (1.4M at that point).
 So carefree.
 So in love.
 I remained curled up on my couch, with snacks, whiskey, and a Carpenters playlist as I scrolled through their feeds, and imagined setting them both on fire.

 I kept learning new things about the legs everywhere.
 They became a social media influencer supreme.
 YouTube tutorials on how to master the potters wheel to throw the perfect bowl, or how to master the knots of macramé to create the perfect tapestry for your home, or how to master portraiture using ink and watercolors.
 They had an Etsy store where they sold all of these things.
 I hated the legs, but I was so tempted that I did end up buying a couple bowls, and one tapestry.
 And one watercolor portrait of Prince.
 I couldn’t help myself.
 The legs’ use of purple was extraordinary.
 On Instagram, the legs were cooking their way through Mark Bittman’s How to Cook Everything, making their own béchamel sauce, and blueberry pudding cake.
-Often each post included a picture of my ex-boyfriend digging in, and a caption that said something like “Forcing bae to indulge me in another cooking experiment.
+Often, the posts included a picture of my ex-boyfriend digging in, and a caption that said something like “Forcing bae to indulge me in another cooking experiment.
 Fingers crossed he likes this one!”
 The followers loved it.

 They learned to play piano.